 How does FIFA World Cup betting work for beginners?

-FIFA World Cup betting means wagering on match outcomes and tournament futures using odds posted by sportsbooks.
-Group stage matches allow draws as a final result.
-Knockout matches allow extra time and penalties for advancement, but many markets still settle based on 90 minutes plus stoppage time.
+FIFA World Cup betting involves wagering on match outcomes and tournament futures using sportsbook odds.
+Group stage matches allow draws as final results, while knockout matches include extra time and penalties for advancement.
+However, many betting markets still settle based on 90 minutes plus stoppage time.

 Do World Cup betting rules change in the knockout stage?

-The tournament rules change because elimination begins, but many betting settlement rules do not.
-Standard 1X2 betting is typically regulation-only unless the market is labeled “to advance” or “includes extra time.”
-Always read the market label.
+Tournament rules change due to elimination, but betting settlement rules often remain consistent.
+Standard 1X2 betting is typically regulation-only unless the market is labeled “to advance” or explicitly includes extra time.
+Always verify the market type.

 Does extra time count in World Cup 1X2 betting?

-Usually no. In most sportsbooks, win-draw-lose markets settle at the end of regulation.
-If the match goes to extra time, the 1X2 market typically remains settled as a draw.
+In most cases, no. Win-draw-lose (1X2) markets settle at the end of regulation.
+If a match goes to extra time, the result is typically recorded as a draw for betting purposes unless otherwise specified.

 Why do World Cup odds tighten in semifinals and finals?